IgorDrgonec/VectorBT-Flask/docs/docs/tutorials/signal-development/index-locked.md

 [SignalsAccessor.pos_rank](/api/signals/accessors/#vectorbtpro.signals.accessors.SignalsAccessor.pos_rank)
 2. Select only those entries whose position is odd, that is, doesn't divide by 2.
 Those will become our short entries.
-3. TTP information consists of two parts: a threshold (`ttp_th`) that needs to be crossed upwards, and a trailing stop loss (`ttp_stop`) that becomes enabled once the threshold has been crossed
+3. TTP information consists of two parts: a take profit threshold (`tsl_th`) that needs to be crossed upwards, and a trailing stop loss (`tsl_stop`) that becomes enabled once the threshold has been crossed
 4. Short entry mask becomes our reversal mask

 ![](/assets/images/tutorials/signal_dev_ohlcstcx3.svg)